Health Indicator Report of Seat Belts: Safety Restraint Use

 Other Objectives'''Other Healthy People 2020 objectives:'''[[br]] IVP-16: Increase age-appropriate vehicle restraint system use in children[[br]] *16.1: Aged 0 to 12 months **U.S. Baseline: 86% of children aged 0 to 12 months were restrained in rear-facing child safety seats in 2008 **'''U.S. Target:''' 95% (10% improvement) **Utah Baseline: Ages 0-4: 93.1% child restraint usage (2008 Utah Safety Belt Observational Survey) **'''Utah Target:''' Ages 0-4: 98% child restraint usage (5% improvement - highest was in 2001 at 97.1%)[[br]] [[br]] *16.2: Aged 1 to 3 years **U.S. Baseline: 72% of children aged 1 to 3 years were restrained in front-facing child safety seats in 2008 **'''U.S. Target:''' 79% (10% improvement) **Utah Baseline: Ages 0-4: 93.1% child restraint usage (2008 Utah Safety Belt Observational Survey) **'''Utah Target:''' Ages 0-4: 98% child restraint usage (5% improvement - highest was in 2001 at 97.1%)[[br]] [[br]] *16.3: Aged 4 to 7 years **U.S. Baseline: 43% of children aged 4 to 7 years were restrained in booster seats in 2008 **'''U.S. Target:''' 47% (10% improvement) **Utah Baseline: Ages 5-8: 45.7% booster seat usage in motor vehicle crashes (2008 Utah Crash Summary Report) **'''Utah Target:''' Ages 5-8: 50.2% child restraint usage (10% improvement)

-How Are We Doing?In 2018, the observed seat belt usage was 89.0% overall for the 17 counties included in the study.
-The 2017 observed seat belt usage rate was 88.8%.
-In 2018 the 'urban' counties of Cache, Davis, Salt Lake, Utah, Washington, and Weber were analyzed separately from the 'rural' counties.
-The seat belt usage rate for the urban counties was 90% and 88% for the rural counties.
-The 2016 Utah Crash Summary published by the Department of Public Safety reports percentages of children ages 0-8 using child safety seats.
-The child safety seat usage for 0-4 year-olds is 85.8%.
-Of concern is the drastically lower percentage (42.9%) of child safety seat usage among 5-8 year-olds, indicating children are moved to adult-sized seat belts prematurely.
-For 0-8 year-olds, the usage of child safety seats in 2016 was 68.4%, an increase in usage compared to the previous year (66.8% in 2015).
+How Are We Doing?In 2019, the observed seat belt usage was 90.2% overall for the 17 counties included in the study.
+The 2018 observed seat belt usage rate was 89.0%.
+In 2019 the 'urban' counties of Cache, Davis, Salt Lake, Utah, Washington, and Weber were analyzed separately from the 'rural' counties.
+The seat belt usage rate for the urban counties was 91% and 89% for the rural counties.
+The Utah Crash Summary published by the Department of Public Safety reports percentages of children using child safety seats in crashes.
+The child safety seat usage during 2015-2019 by age was: 1-year-olds 85.3%, 2-year-olds 79.2%, 3-year-olds 75.8%, 4-year-olds 67.9%, 5-year-olds 58.8%, 6-year-olds 44.1%, 7-year-olds 28.6%, and 8-year-olds 14.0%.
+Of concern is the drastically lower percentage of child safety seat usage among older ages, indicating children are moved to adult-sized seat belts prematurely.